intel/neural-compressor/examples/tensorflow/image_recognition/tensorflow_models/distillation/README.md

 ```

 ### Install Intel Extension for Tensorflow
-#### Quantizing the model on Intel GPU
+#### Running the model on Intel GPU(Mandatory to install ITEX)
-Intel Extension for Tensorflow is mandatory to be installed for quantizing the model on Intel GPUs.
+Intel Extension for Tensorflow is mandatory to be installed for running the model on Intel GPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[gpu]
 ```
 For any more details, please follow the procedure in [install-gpu-drivers](https://github.com/intel-innersource/frameworks.ai.infrastructure.intel-extension-for-tensorflow.intel-extension-for-tensorflow/blob/master/docs/install/install_for_gpu.md#install-gpu-drivers)

-#### Quantizing the model on Intel CPU(Experimental)
+#### Running the model on Intel CPU(Optional to install ITEX)
 Intel Extension for Tensorflow for Intel CPUs is experimental currently.
-It's not mandatory for quantizing the model on Intel CPUs.
+It's not mandatory for running the model on Intel CPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[cpu]
 ```
+> **Note**:
+> The version compatibility of stock Tensorflow and ITEX can be checked [here](https://github.com/intel/intel-extension-for-tensorflow#compatibility-table).
+Please make sure you have installed compatible Tensorflow and ITEX.

 ## 2. Prepare Dataset